permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 }
 ```

-Then we add a trait verification line at the top of `Server.poll`.
+Then we simply add a trait verification line at the top of `Server.poll`.

 ```Zig
 // ...